Specula app icon

 Specula in Dialogue mode with detected speech regions over the waveform, one region being hand-edited.

-Dialogue, detected and correctable.
+Dialogue mode.
 A neural VAD marks speech; you can hand-correct any region before it drives the loudness read.

 Why whole-file LUFS is the wrong number